-The office has a small desk/table, small file cabinet with a network-enabled printer that should automatically find your laptop, executive chair, stylish guest chairs and a large secretary, which contains many volumes of excellent music and film biographies and reference books.
+The office has a small desk/table, small file cabinet, executive chair, stylish guest chairs and a large secretary, which contains many volumes of excellent music and film biographies and reference books.

 It's central location is close to everything.
 Dozens of high-quality restaurants in all price ranges are within a mile.
-There is a quartet of neighborhood favorites just 50 yards up the street: the nouveau Chinese fare of Chinois City Wok, the Italian bistro Cafe Vinoteca, the French cafe fare of Danielle's Creperie, and the fusion French of Plan B Restaurant.
+There is a trio of neighborhood favorites just 50 yards up the street: the Italian bistro Cafe Vinoteca, the French cafe fare of Danielle's Creperie, and the fusion French of Plan B Restaurant.
 There is a huge Whole Foods two miles away and a very good Save Mart within a mile.
 The American River is about a half-mile, Sacramento State about two and Cal Expo about three.
 The State Capitol is about five miles and the airport is 20, around 1/2 hour.
 Lake Tahoe is 100 miles east and San Francisco is 80 miles west.

 The bungalow is also close to Watt Ave and Highway 50, but you wouldn't know it.
 It is on a large lot with dozens of trees and a large rustic greenbelt that makes it very private.
 It is perfect for working alone or relaxing with family or friends, and its location is in the Arden Park/Willhaggen neighborhood one of Sacramento's most desirable and secure neighborhoods.